Ristela Review: Effectiveness, Ingredients, Cost, and More

 “The only effect that a plant-based non-hormonal formula could have on female arousal is a possible placebo effect,” says Dr. Richard Honaker, chief medical advisor at Your Doctors Online.
 “There is no scientific-based evidence otherwise.”

 Alternatively, you can pay $45 per month by signing up for an auto-ship subscription.
-Shipping is included with both arrangements.
+Shipping is free and you can cancel your subscription at any time.

 A company representative informed us that the company doesn’t have a return or refund policy.